SummaryRead the full fact sheet

-A diastema is a gap or space between two teeth.
-There can be gaps between any two teeth, but it is particularly common between the upper front teeth.
+A diastema is a gap or space between any two teeth, but it is particularly common between the upper front teeth.

 Causes of gapped teeth